 Retiree health care valuations use a health care cost-trend assumption that changes over several years built into the assumption.
-The near-term rates reflect increases in the current cost of health care; the trend starting in 2023 is 5.50 percent.
+The near-term rates reflect increases in the current cost of health care; the trend starting in 2024 is 5.50 percent.
 If this trend continues for future years, the projection indicates that years from now virtually all expenditures will be for health care.
 A more reasonable alternative is the health plan cost trend will decrease to a level at, or near, wage inflation.
 On this basis, the actuaries project premium rate increases will continue to exceed wage inflation for approximately the next decade, but by less each year, until leveling off at an ultimate rate, assumed to be 3.50 percent in the most recent valuation.

-10/ Doorooo - Current 10 / Increses Dort's Dranartianata Chara of the 170 Decrease rend Rate % Increase Port's Proportionate Share of the Net OPEB Liability (Asset) Calendar Year 2023 \$ 120,156 \$ 128,191 \$ 137,234 Calendar Year 2022 \$ (614,552) \$ (607,982) \$ (326,116)
+Current 1% Decrease Ti rend Rate 19 % Increase Port's Proportionate Share of the Net OPEB Liability (Asset) Calendar Year 2024 \$ (214,141) \$ (205,604) \$ (195,917) Calendar Year 2023 \$ 120,156 \$ 128,191 \$ 137,234